There's an eternal debate. Traffic or conversion.

 It's especially nice when you find a review or two that go into detail and share the reservations they had at first.
-This establishes common ground, and shows the users what they could expect after using the product.
+This establishes common ground and shows the users what they could expect after using the product.

-In order to make an offer truly stand out from the pack, you need to tick some boxes.
+To make an offer truly stand out from the pack, you need to tick some boxes.
 Lucky for you, here's the list to follow:

 You probably have the list of features and benefits covered, that's absolute basic essential.
 Any bland landing page will have that.
 And although that's a good start, it's not the end of copy.